haterapps/hash-sum/README.md

-## What the actually F is this page?!
+## What the actually fuck is this page?!

 If you reached this repository then most probably you are an addon reviewer who is wondering what the hell is this page.